Jurk06/Breast-Cancer-Prediction-/README.md

   **Who is at risk?**  Breast cancer is not a transmissible or infectious disease.
 There are no known viral or bacterial infections linked to the development of breast cancer.
 Certain factors increase the risk of breast cancer including increasing age, obesity, harmful use of alcohol, family history of breast cancer etc.

- **Dataset:-** Dataset has been collected from open source and is available at through the UW CS ftp server : ftp ftp.cs.wisc.educd math-prog/cpo-dataset/machine-learn/WDBC/.
+ **Data Overview** Dataset has been collected from open source and is available at through the UW CS ftp server : ftp ftp.cs.wisc.educd math-prog/cpo-dataset/machine-learn/WDBC/.
 Besides that it is also available at Kaggle.
+WE have single file of dataset which contains 32 features and have 532 rows.
+Since onne of the columns is response variable while rest of them are explanatory variables.
  ![features name](https://user-images.githubusercontent.com/22790745/132085238-321f22b5-4256-4444-bb96-f7223b6464bc.png)
  It contains 32 features and 532 rows.